formicidae-tracker/libarke/specs/specs.md

 ## Overview

-The Communication protocol is built upon CAN Bus 2.0 A. According to the OSI model it could be described has the following
+The Communication protocol is based upon CAN Bus 2.0 A. According to the OSI model it could be described has the following

 ### Physical and Data Link Layer